Comparing Bathroom Fixture Metals Choices

 Brass: All-brass faucet bodies will last for many years, and are unlikely to leak or corrode.
 It’s worth paying a little more for forged brass faucets.
-They are typically smoother and denser, so they are less likely to leak than lighter cast brass models.
+Typically smoother and denser, they are less likely to leak than lighter cast brass models.
 Most brass faucets and other metal fixtures contain lead, which can leach into the water, particularly the first water flowing out of the tap after sitting in the faucet overnight.
-New federal regulations in 1997 required manufacturers to reduce the lead levels in their faucets, but even “lead-free” faucets can leach tiny amounts of lead into the water.
+New federal regulations in 1997 require manufacturers to reduce lead levels in their faucets, but even “lead-free” versions can leach tiny amounts into the water.

 Steel: Cheap steel faucets are likely to rust.
 Stainless steel faucets are good, but typically won’t last any longer than a good brass model, so the extra cost may not be worthwhile.

-Plastic: Plastic is the cheapest, but also the least durable.
+Plastic: Plastic is the most inexpensive, but also the least durable.
 However, plastic faucets are the only models with no lead.

 Chrome: The most popular finish is polished chrome, which is really bonded to a layer of nickel on the fixture’s base metal.
-It has long been popular, so it matches classic and contemporary styles.
-Chrome is tough and scratch-resistant, but keep in mind that chrome can only protect the surface of a faucet.
+Chrome is tough and scratch-resistant, but keep in mind that it can only protect the surface of a faucet.
 Inferior faucet bodies can still corrode or crack from the inside.

-Nickel: While polished nickel finishes are significantly more expensive than chrome, they have a rich golden tone that chrome can’t match.
+Nickel: While polished nickel finishes are significantly more expensive, they have a rich golden tone that chrome can’t match.
 Brushed nickel is warmer and softer for a spa-like bathroom atmosphere.
-Also, these type of upscale matte finishes have a secret advantage: they hide water spots and fingerprints better than shiny finishes, so they don’t need to be cleaned as vigorously.
-Hammered nickel is one of the newer specialty options on the market, with a rougher texture and classic style.
+Also, these upscale matt finishes have a secret advantage: they hide water spots and fingerprints better than shiny finishes, so they don’t need to be cleaned as vigorously.
+Hammered nickel is a newer specialty option on the market, with a rough texture and classic style.

-Bronze: If you want to customized a bathroom, bronze may be the way to go.
-Kohler and other major manufacturers have faucets in brushed, oil-rubbed and polished bronze tones.
-They all have the deep color of bronze, but a different look and texture.
-Ironically, a bronze finish on a bronze faucet isn’t a 100-percent bronze fixture.
-The bronze finish typically have brass plate over chrome.
+Bronze: If you want to customize a bathroom, bronze may be the way to go.
+Kohler and other major manufacturers produce faucets in brushed, oil-rubbed and polished bronze tones.
+They all have the deep color of bronze, but varied looks and textures.
 Look for bronze finishes with physical vapor deposition (PVD) or clear epoxy coatings.
-PVD coatings are charged metal atoms that bond chemically to the surface of the metal.
-Such coatings help resist corrosion and scratches.
+PVD coatings are charged metal atoms that bond chemically to the surface of the metal and help resist corrosion and scratches.

 Brass: Golden-toned brass fixtures offer a high-end look at a reasonable price.
-They offer sharp contrast, and a unique break from the chrome standard.
-However, they are high-maintenance and typically require regular polishing to prevent tarnishing.
+They provide sharp contrast, and a unique break from the chrome standard.
+However, they are high-maintenance and typically require regular polishing to prevent tarnish.

 Pewter: The subdued gunmetal gray tones in pewter finishes offer another unique alternative to the typical bathroom faucet.

-You also should consider the small moving parts you can’t see on the outside of the fixture.
+You also should consider the small moving parts you can’t see from the outside of the fixture.
 The best valves are ceramic or bronze.
 Steer away from steel or plastic.

-The finish should match your lifestyle as well as your tastes, but go beyond the shiny finish when considering your options for bathroom fixtures.
+Choose a finish that matches your lifestyle as well as your tastes, but go beyond the shiny surface when considering your options for bathroom fixtures.
 Look for solid brass bodies and bronze or ceramic valves.